Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Preliminaries

 \begin{theorem}{\cite[Theorem D.19]{kidger2021efficient}} Suppose that the Reversible Heun method is used to obtain a solution $\{y_n, v_n\}_{n \geq 0}$ to the linear test ODE $dy = \lambda y\, dt$, where $\lambda \in \mathbb{C}$ and $y_0 \neq 0$.
 Then $\{y_n, v_n\}_{n \geq 0}$ is bounded if and only if $\lambda h \in [-i, i]$. \end{theorem}

 As remarked in ~\cite{kidger2021efficient}, this domain is also the absolute stability region for the reversible asynchronous leapfrog integrator ~\citep{zhuang2021mali}.
-This instability has proven to be a significant bottleneck in certain practical applications.
-In ~\cite{mccallum2024efficient}, a method was proposed for transforming any ODE integration method $y_{n+1} = y_n + \Psi_h(t,y_n)$ into one which is reversible, by taking the update
+This instability has proven to be a significant bottleneck in certain practical applications~\citep{zhang2021path, mccallum2024efficient}. \citet{mccallum2024efficient} proposed a method to transform any ODE integration method $y_{n+1} = y_n + \Psi_h(t,y_n)$ into one which is reversible, by coupling the action of the integrator with both positive and negative step sizes.

-for a given coupling parameter $\lambda \in (0,1]$.
 The method offers a way of constructing reversible schemes with larger stability domains than those of the ALF and Reversible Heun integrators \cite[Theorem 2.3]{mccallum2024efficient}.
-However, the resulting stability domain of the transformed method is typically much smaller than that of the underlying method $\Psi$, and depends additionally on the coupling parameter $\lambda$.
+However, the resulting stability domain of the transformed method is typically much smaller than that of the underlying method $\Psi$, and depends additionally on the coupling parameter.
+The McCallum-Foster methods were subsequently extended by~\citep{blasingameRexReversibleSolvers2025} to \emph{REX solvers} -- a class of algebraically reversible exponential RK/SRK solvers specifically designed for diffusion-model inversion.